Thyroid Medications Topic Guide

 Thyroid Medications: Thyroid medications treat diseases of the thyroid, including hyperthyroidism (such as Graves' disease), hypothyroidism, thyroid disorders in pregnancy, post-partum thyroid disease, thyroid cancer, Hashimoto's thyroiditis, and thyroid nodules.
 Thyroid medications replace thyroid hormone levels [L-thyroxine (or LT4), L-triiodothyronine (T3)] or suppress growth of thyroid tissue [propylthiouracil (PTU), methimazole], or control symptoms such as beta-blockers and iodide solutions.

-Thyroid Facts The thyroid gland is part of the endocrine (hormone) system.
+Thyroid FAQs The thyroid gland is part of the endocrine (hormone) system.
 The thyroid gland produces two hormones, thyroxine (T4) and tri-iodothyronine (T3).
-Diseases of the thyroid gland include hyperthyroidism, hyperthyroidism, subacute thyroiditis, thyroid cancer, and thyroid nodules.
-Thyroid medications are used to treat thyroid disorders.
+Diseases of the thyroid gland include: Thyroid medications are used to treat thyroid disorders.

 Expert Views and News